 Season 1’s Story Arc is divided into three storylines involving Mike, Lucas & Dustin who befriends with Eleven as she shares a mental link with Will, Nancy & Jonathan team up to hunt down The Demogorgon after a friend of her’s has gone missing & Hopper & Joyce become suspicious about Will’s disappearance by going on a personal mission to find out where he went.

-Character Development involving some of the lead characters like Eleven who learns to adapt to her surroundings as friendship with Mike grows, Nancy’s boyfriend Steve, also earns himself Character Development.
+Character Development involving some of the lead characters like Eleven who learns to adapt to her surroundings such as her friendship with Mike grows, Nancy’s boyfriend Steve, also earns himself Character Development.

 Kyle Dixon & Michael Stein composed music for the show.
 John Carpenter’s musical score was used a guide to build suspense similar to his works from Halloween, Escape From New York & The Thing.